 Below are the best tested OBD apps for iOS.
 You can use them to diagnose your card and clear the errors.

 One could have their car’s whereabouts tracked using an OBD adapter plugged into the OBD port.
 Using UUAID GSM which is a cloud based tracking app and a Smart IDD-212G OBD adapter this feature could be achieved.
 Manufacturer of this OBD app for iPhone and iPad is Sinocastel.
-Apart from the exact location, user will also receive fuel consumption, current mileage, pressures and combustion rates etc. delivered directly to their smartphone via GSM connection.
+Apart from the exact location, the user will also receive fuel consumption, current mileage, pressures, and combustion rates etc. delivered directly to their smartphone via GSM connection.
 If the car is facing any issue and needs a diagnostic, the owner will also receive a heads up message.
-Download the app right now from App Store.
+You can download the app right now from App Store.

 If you are having trouble, look for something that might work as an obstacle for wireless connectivity.
 Also, check whether the OBD dongle is compatible with your vehicle.
 The homework should be done before you purchase an adapter from the market.
 OBD Fusion diagnostic app for iPhone and iPad can be downloaded directly from App Store.

-With little more customization the user would even be able to use the DashCommand app to act as a heads up display.
-Basically, heads up display is a mirrored projector placed underneath the windshield to project the information on the windshield and the driver would be able to take a quick peek on the glass.
+With little more customization, the user would even be able to use the DashCommand app to act as a heads-up display.
+Basically, heads-up display is a mirrored projector placed underneath the windshield to project the information on the windshield and the driver would be able to take a quick peek on the glass.
 A smartphone uses the same principle, all the user needs to do is to place the smartphone underneath the windshield and DashCommand will mirror the information on to the windshield.
-That’s a very inexpensive yet effective way of having heads up display in a car.
+That’s a very inexpensive yet effective way of having a heads-up display in a car.
 You can download DashCommand OBD card diagnostic app for iPhone or iPad from App Store.